 To further complicate the situation, some breeders and owners say there are even more Rottweiler types, including European, Serbian, and so-called “rare” Rottweilers.

-But is it really fair or even accurate to say that the Rottweiler dog breed has been split up into three or even more different types?
+But is it fair or even accurate to say that the Rottweiler dog breed has been split up into three or more different types?
 This is exactly what the controversy is about.

-So let’s take a look at each named type (or sub-type) of the Rottweiler and see whether they are sufficiently different to justify being called different types.
+So let’s look at each named type (or sub-type) of the Rottweiler and see whether they are sufficiently different to justify being called different types.

 The Roman Rottweiler is the original Rottweiler dog breed from which all other types have descended.

-As you saw in the short video you watched earlier, these earliest examples of the modern Rottweiler dog breed was quite large and lean with long legs and a long tail.
+As you saw in the short video you watched earlier, these earliest examples of the modern Rottweiler dog breed were large and lean, with long legs and a long tail.

-The main distinction today between the German Rottweiler and the American Rottweiler is the dog’s birthplace.
+Today’s main distinction between the German and American Rottweiler is the dog’s birthplace.

 This is why you may find some breeders who specialize in German Rottweilers breeding these dogs in America, for example.

-The breeding stock (male and female parent dogs) were imported from Germany.
-With a German birthplace, the puppies are considered to be from the German Rottweiler breed line.
+The breeding stock (male and female parent dogs) was imported from Germany.
+With a German birthplace, the puppies are considered from the German Rottweiler breed line.

-As Karma’s Rottweilers breeder and kennel points out, the Allgemeiner Deutscher Rottweiler-Klub (ADRK) maintains its own breed standard, which aligns with that of the Fédération Cynologique Internationale (FCI) in Belgium.
+As Karma’s Rottweilers breeder and kennel point out, the Allgemeiner Deutscher Rottweiler-Klub (ADRK) maintains its breed standard, which aligns with that of the Fédération Cynologique Internationale (FCI) in Belgium.

 The American Rottweiler dog is a dog that was born in America, plain and simple.
 But in America, the American Kennel Club (AKC) is the governing body that oversees the official breed standard.

-In America, it is customary to dock (cut off) the tails of Rottweilers and this is specified in the American breed standard.
+In America, it is customary to dock (cut off) the tails of Rottweilers, which is specified in the American breed standard.
 This is done in puppyhood and often when a dog is fixed (neutered or spayed).

-In the American breed standard, it is specified that the female Rottweiler adult will look distinctly “feminine” versus a male Rottweiler having a “masculine” look.
+The American breed standard specifies that the female Rottweiler adult will look distinctly “feminine” versus a male Rottweiler with a “masculine” look.
 This is absent from the German breed standard.